alex-piccione/learning.Docker/examples/nginx api devops/README.md

 - [x] Able to run the API service locally
   - [x] README contains the command(s) to start the service
 - [x] API Service should expose /api/info endpoint that return the version
-- [ ] Bash command to copy /secrets/api-secrets.json file on host server
+- [ ] Bash command to copy secrets/configuration file to host server
 - [x] GitHub action to create images and publish on some Docker image repository
   - [x] "deploy api-service test image.yml"
   - [ ] API service image
   - [x] Nginx image
+- [ ] Setup instructions to prepare server
+  - [ ] Documented
+  - [ ] Setup tested
 - [ ] Setup Nginx to run both the containers
 - [ ] ...
 - [ ] GitHub action to deploy containers the first time
   - [ ] test: when removing containers on docker, it will recreate them
 - [ ] GitHub action to update containers on deploy
   - [ ] test: after deploy, the services are updated with new version
 - [ ] GitHub action to run Dockerfile or Docker-compose ?
   - docker-compose because it manages all in one place (network, configs etc...)
+  - [ ] docker-compose file can be run locally

 ## How to setup local environment